Training course FAQs

 What do I need to work in Norwegian waters?

-The BOSIET course plus an additional 4 hours of training, incorporating first aid and escape systems training is required.
+The BOSIET course plus an additional 4 hours of training, incorporating escape systems training, is required.
 We call this the Universal Basic Survival course.
 Like the BOSIET, this course is suitable for individuals that have not undertaken training before or have allowed their certification to expire.

 What is the MIST course and why do I need it?